KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L12) Production Upgrade Button.md

     +1 Cookie Per Second

-    Cost: 30 Cookies
+    Cost: 100 Cookies

 ## Great!
-Next we will make a Script for this Click Upgrade.
+Next we will make a Script for this Production Upgrade.